Introduction

 3. Key Features of htop command

-• CPU and Memory Usage: htop displays individual CPU core usage with color-coded bars and details for memory (RAM) and swap space.
+htopdisplays individual CPU core usage with color-coded bars and details for memory (RAM) and swap space. - Process Tree View:

-• Sorting Options: Sort by CPU usage, memory usage, process ID, and other criteria with a simple keystroke (F6).
+htopcan visualize processes in a tree structure, making it easy to see relationships between parent and child processes. - Sorting Options: Sort by CPU usage, memory usage, process ID, and other criteria with a simple keystroke (

 4. Commonly Used Commands in htop